u3a

 Presentations and speakers

-If you have any queries or feedback on this page or would like to add to it, please contact the Page owner: Nick Ward
+If you have any queries or feedback on this page or would like to add to it, please contact Nick Ward.

 Various u3a members are willing to deliver talks to other groups around the country.
 Mostly this would be via video conferencing such as Zoom but, in some circumstances, speakers would be willing to travel.
 There would normally be no charge for such talks, but if travel is involved, speakers should be offered travel expenses.